 Once you’ve worked up an appetite, eat at the various cafés and restaurants or enjoy a sweet ice cream in the sun!

 Watch The Sunset From Mrs. Macquarie’s Chair

 Mrs. Macquarie’s Chair is part of the Royal Botanic Garden Sydney.
 It’s about a 15-minute walk from the Sydney Opera House.
-This tucked away area juts out into the Sydney Harbor, providing a unique vantage point of downtown Sydney.
+This tucked away area juts out into the Sydney Harbour, providing a unique vantage point of downtown Sydney.

 It’s common to see locals with picnic baskets and photographers setting up their tripods as everyone waits for the most magical time of the day.
-The sun sets right behind the Sydney Opera House and Sydney Harbor Bridge, which casts stunning pink and purple hues over the harbor.
+The sun sets right behind the Sydney Opera House and Sydney Harbour Bridge, which casts stunning pink and purple hues over the harbor.